-Like 60 other Paris museums and monuments, you can avoid the long line-ups for tickets at the Louvre art musuem by getting a Paris Museum Pass before you leave home.
+But, to avoid that, here's our best tip: like 60 other Paris museums and monuments, you can avoid the long line-ups for tickets at the Louvre by getting a Paris Museum Pass before you leave home.

-The Museum Pass is also included in the combined Paris City Passes and that's our recommended way of buying it because the City Passes also give you unlimited rides on the Metro.
+The Museum Pass is also included in the Paris City Passes, and that's our recommended way of buying it, because the city passes also give you unlimited rides on the Metro.

-Over 600 years of French painting history can be found at the Louvre Museum Paris.
+Over 600 years of French painting history can be found there.
 France is famous for honoring its artists, and the museum exhibits the best works of French artists over the centuries.
-(One exception are the French Impressionists, who have their own museum across the river, Musée d'Orsay.)
+(Exception are the French Impressionists and other 19th-century painters, who have their own museum across the river, Musée d'Orsay.)

-If you're only interested in the Louvre, and not other museums, then you should buy your Louvre Museum tickets in advance and have them delivered to your home or to your Paris hotel.
+If you're only interested in the Louvre, and not other museums, then instead of a museum pass you should buy Louvre Museum tickets in advance and have them delivered to your home or to your Paris hotel.
+That way you'll avoid the ticket-buying lines.

 7 million people a year visit the Louvre, which means you can spend a loooong time waiting in lines.